asmuth/clip/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/8h07x0erafnxsumi/branch/master?svg=true)](https://ci.appveyor.com/project/plotfx/plotfx/branch/master)
 ![BSD-License](https://img.shields.io/badge/license-BSD-blue.svg?style=flat-square)

-`plotfx` is a standalone tool for creating charts and other data-driven graphics.
+`plotfx` is a tool for creating data-driven graphics.
+The primary use case for it is creating custom charts ("graphs"), dashboards and other highly parametric illustrations.

-Charts can be customized using a lightweight syntax that is very similar to CSS.
+Drawings are defined using a lightweight syntax that is very similar to CSS.
+One of the main goals for PlotFX is that using it should be quick, simple and fun.

 You can run PlotFX from the command line, where it generates SVG, PNG and PDF output files.
 Additionally, you can embed it into your own application using the C API.

-PlotFX is partially based on ideas from the "Grammar of Graphics" [0].
-One of the main goals for PlotFX is that creating charts should be quick, simple and fun.

-**WARNING**: The project is currently a work-in-progress.
-I'm currently working on removing the old SQL chart specification language and replacing it with the new CSS-like syntax.
-This might take a while...
+**WARNING**: The master branch recently underwent a large refactoring and the stability is currently beta/experimental.
+Maybe not even that.
+Polishing everything up will take a few more weeks...

 [Examples](https://plotfx.org/examples) |
 [Documentation](https://plotfx.org/reference)